 As a result, exams look a little different this year.
-There will be fewer written GCSEs and the International Baccalaureate has undergone similar changes to make up for lost learning time.
+Any students who were due to take GCSEs and A levels will be marked by teacher assessment instead.
 Are these changes here to stay?

 Some people think they should be.
 In many countries with a high focus on exams, such as Singapore, India, and the UK, there are worries about undue stress.

 Meanwhile, Finnish schools put little emphasis on exams.
-Teacher teachers set little homework and there is only one standardised exam.
+Teachers set little homework and there is only one standardised exam.
 Despite this, the education system routinely scores in the world’s top ten.

 Whatever your opinion, exams and tests are a part of life, providing necessary qualifications for jobs, colleges and university.
 Exam stress is normal, but it is important to manage it.